 Now that we’ve provided a few pointer safety tips, we’ll outline a few alternative tried and tested methods.

-When you're done with each dab, give your e-nail a swipe with a wet q-tip.
-When you're done using your MiniNail for the day, swab the nail with q-tip lightly dipped in alcohol, just be sure to torch your enail (as described below) to burn off any excess alcohol before using it again.
+When you're done with each dab, give your e-nail a swipe with a wet q-tip dipped in distilled water.
+We have found this to be the best method to keep your dish/buckets clean.
+We have found there to be no devitrification of the quartz with this method either.
 The q-tip method may sound simple, but trust us this method works.

 The Scrape Method